 - An affidavit of financial support

-- Parents’ bank statements and their pay stubs
+- Parents’ bank statements and income proof

 - Proof of relationship documents, like a birth certificate